-Choose the width and height of your map frame.
-Pixels are a great way to set the map frame size when you know you always want your map to appear the same size, no matter which screen it’s displayed on.
+Pixels are a great way to set the map frame size if you need your map to always appear the same size, no matter which screen it’s displayed on.

 Percent is a better choice if you want a scalable image for a responsive website; in other words, the map will always scale up or down based on the screen size.